Anica94/SoftwarePraktikum/README.md

 # SoftwarePraktikum

-Hi, I added the Interface.
+Hi, I added the Interface called graph.java.
 It shoud be finished.